SSL Client Certificates

 The following alerts and functionality are available directly from the editor:

-• The right-click menu on the > column on any row includes Hide, Show All Rows, Add URL, and Remove URL options.
+• Right-click the edit row menu () for the Hide, Show All Rows, Add URL, and Remove URL options.

 • The Details button () displays additional information about error messages if available.